 Your feedback helps teachers to improve the course and its delivery for future students.

 Class Representatives in each class can take feedback to the department and faculty staff-student consultative committees.

 Postgraduate courses do not have a Class Representative.
 However, the Medical Imaging Postgraduate Student Representatives can take feedback to the Medical Imaging Board of Studies.
-Contact details for these representatives may be found on all of the postgraduate Medical Imaging courses in Canvas.
+Contact details for these representatives may be found in the Medical Imaging Postgraduate Programme Information on Canvas.

-In the 2020 SET course evaluation, CLINIMAG 711 students agreed that the aims of the course were clear, they were clearly informed how learning would be assessed, and they received helpful feedback on their learning progress.
-Students also found the course intellectually stimulating and the course helped develop their thinking skills.
-Students identified the wide range of learning resources and the easy to follow course structure as the most helpful aspects of the course for their learning.
-A suggested improvement was to include more online conferences.
-In response to this feedback, additional online conferences will be scheduled and recorded to enable all students to benefit.
+In the 2021 course evaluation, CLINIMAG 711 students agreed that they were clearly informed how learning would be assessed, and they received helpful feedback on their learning progress.
+Students identified the wide range of learning resources as the most helpful aspect of the course for their learning.
+A suggested improvement was to include different types of assessment within the course instead of all written assessments.
+In response to this feedback, the assessment strategy has been revised to include an oral presentation and test.

 The University of Auckland will not tolerate cheating, or assisting others to cheat, and views cheating in coursework as a serious academic offence.
 The work that a student submits for grading must be the student's own work, reflecting their learning.
 Where work from other sources is used, it must be properly acknowledged and referenced.
 This requirement also applies to sources on the internet.
 A student's assessed work may be reviewed against online source material using computerised detection mechanisms.

 Class representatives are students tasked with representing student issues to departments, faculties, and the wider university.
 If you have a complaint about this course, please contact your class rep who will know how to raise it in the right channels.
 See your departmental noticeboard for contact details for your class reps.